CryptoVirtuoso/idea/docs/Privacy.md

 We may share or disclose your personal information when permitted or required under applicable law, including in the following situations:

-With WAX affiliates and partners, in providing you with WAX products and services and for order processing, shipping and fulfillment.
+With MU affiliates and partners, in providing you with MU products and services and for order processing, shipping and fulfillment.

 With third party service providers who support, manage and enhance our systems or customer data, provide customer service, assess your interest in our products and services, and conduct customer research or satisfaction surveys.
 These third parties may include infrastructure and IT service providers, cloud service providers, payment processors (including, for example, third party vendors such as Stripe https://stripe.com/), shipping and order fulfillment vendors, marketing, advertising and communications agencies, external auditors and advisors, cookie analytics providers, online advertisers and analytics services.